-(Moscatelli, Mezzetti, & Lacquaniti, 2012)
+Dear Prof. Dr. Dodd,

+Thank you so much for the chance to resubmit our manuscript and respond to the reviewer’s concerns.

+We would like to draw your attention to an error we corrected in the analysis plan.
+In the previous version of the manuscript, we stated that in the Generalized Mixed Models we would allow only the intercepts to vary per Participant and Target Speed.
+However, we will let intercepts and slopes for the difference between target and dot cloud speed vary per Participant and Target Speed.
+Both in the code used to analyze the pilot data and in the code used for the power analyses, we already used this analysis, and it is the recommendation of Moscatelli & Lacquaniti (Moscatelli, Mezzetti, & Lacquaniti, 2012).
+It was thus merely an oversight in the manuscript, for which we apologize.
+We corrected this mistake in this version of the manuscript.

+Sincerely,

+Björn Jörges

 Response the Reviewer

 Comments to the Author Thanks to the authors for responding to my previous comments.
 While the authors did reply to my comments in the response to authors, many of these interesting discussions are still omitted from the manuscript.
 That is a shame.
 Also, a red-lined version of the manuscript would have been helpful to guide the reviewer to where changes have been implemented.